vutuanlinh2k2/a2-blockchain/README.md

 # 🔗 A2-Blockchain

 A **TypeScript blockchain implementation** with Proof-of-Work consensus, UTXO model, and professional CLI interface.
-This project demonstrates core blockchain concepts through a fully functional implementation.
+This is the code for Assignment 2 for the course **INTE2641|INTE2642 Blockchain Technology Fundamentals**.

 ## 🚀 Quick Start